adoptingbitcoin/2021/content/speakers/SergejKotliar.md

 # Sergej Kotliar

 Sergej Kotliar is the CEO and Founder of Bitrefill.
-The company aims to allow users to buy almost anything with Bitcoin through the use of gift cards.
-With their easy and intuitive purchasing process, users can live on Bitcoin in more than 200 jurisdictions around the world.
+Based in Sweden, Bitrefill allows users to buy almost anything with Bitcoin through the sale of digital gift cards.
+Bitrefill is the number one place where people use their bitcoin, and is available in over 100 countries.
+Bitrefill is also a thought leader in the Lightning space - from being the first major merchant to accept real-money payments to pioneering concepts for Lightning-native services such as the first Lightning Service Provider “Thor”.
+Sergej is a M.Sc. in Engineering, has been programming since his teenage years and actively leads product development at Bitrefill.
+Prior to Bitrefill, he co-founded a Swedish app startup in the early 2010's.
 <br><br>
 Sergej Kotliar es el CEO y fundador de Bitrefill.
 La compañía tiene como objetivo permitir a los usuarios comprar casi cualquier cosa con Bitcoin mediante el uso de tarjetas de regalo.
 Con su proceso de compra fácil e intuitivo, los usuarios pueden vivir en Bitcoin en más de 200 jurisdicciones alrededor de todo el mundo.
 <br><br>